yelicoder/Spring-fundamentals/README.md

 Dependency Injection is a process whereby objects define their dependencies (that is, the other objects they work with) only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.

 ### What is an interface and what are the advantages of making use of them in Java?
+* Interface is a contract between the client and the class that implements the interface.
+As long as the interface is implemented by the implementing class, the client is satisfied.
+It does not matter what is underneath the interface method implementation.
+* The advantanges of using interfaces
+  * Polymorphism
+  * Dependency injection
+  * Separation of concern (Interface vs implementation)
+  * Encapsulation (hide the implemenetation)

 ### What is an ApplicationContext?
 The BeanFactory interface provides an advanced configuration mechanism capable of managing any type of object.
 ApplicationContext is a sub-interface of BeanFactory.
 It adds: